ericasaywhat/Epidemix/reports/draft_final_report.md

-# How attached are we to Preferential Attachment?
+# How Attached Are We to Preferential Attachment?

 Erica Lee and Emily Yeh